Rahul-Raviprasad/Machine-Learning/linearRegression.md

 ## Linear Regression
 In Statistics, linear regression is an approach for modeling the relationship between a scalar dependent variable y, and one or more explanatory variables denoted X.

+## Properties
+Good
+* Fast
+* Easy to interpret
+Bad
+* Not great for many dimensions
+* Outliers are problematic

 ## Resources
 1.Statistics 101: Simple Linear Regression, The Very Basics - Brandon Foltz https://www.youtube.com/watch?v=ZkjP5RJLQF4&list=PLIeGtxpvyG-LoKUpV0fSY8BGKIMIdmfCi&index=1